Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 Landlords want tenants with...

 - **A good income**
-    Your rent should be less than 30% of your monthly [*Netto* income](/glossary/Netto%20income).[^34] Many landlords ask for this.
+    Your rent should be less than 30% of your monthly [[Netto income]].[^34] Many landlords ask for this.
 Two incomes are better than one.
 If you have a good salary, include it in your introduction messages.
 If you make a lot of money, you can apply for more expensive apartments.
 There is less competition for those apartments.
 - **A stable job**
     Landlords prefer tenants with a stable job.
 It's harder to find an apartment if you are self-employed, or if you are on your [probation period](/glossary/Probezeit).
 If you have a good job, include it in your introduction messages.
 - **A stable residence permit**